smccutchen/GearSwap/README.md

 ## GuildWork Login
 This is the "new" method for connecting your FFXI account to you FFXIAH.com profile.
 I'm not sure how effective it still is, according to the forums it's occasionally broken as fuck.

+* **NOTE:** This is confirmed completely broken as of April 2023 - there is no longer an acceptable way to update your FFXIAH.com profile.

 In game login: